Fire Damage Restoration Process: A Complete Guide

 Preparing For Fire Damage Restoration

-Before starting the fire damage restoration process, you can do a few things to help prepare yourself and your home for smooth sailing.
+Before starting the fire damage restoration process, you can do a few things to help prepare yourself and your home to ensure a smooth transition back to normalcy.

-• Don’t enter your home: Never enter your home after a large fire because you don’t know if it’s safe or not.
+• Don’t enter your home: Never enter your home after a large fire because it’s very likely unsafe.
+There could be structural damage, but even if there isn’t, inhaling soot is hazardous.
 Only enter after you get an assessment from a restoration company (or at least the approval from the fire department).

 • Contact your insurance company: The faster you contact your insurance provider, the better.
 They can provide detailed information about the process and helpful water damage insurance claim tips that can make sure you get the most bang for your buck.

 • Get a copy of the fire report: Your insurance company will need a copy of the fire report to process any claims.
-Request it after the fire to ensure you have it on hand when they need it.
+Request it from your local fire department to ensure you have it on hand when they need it.

 • Record any damaged items: If it’s deemed safe to enter your home, start making a list of what items were damaged.
 If you can’t get into your home yet, you can still start creating a list of big-ticket items that, if damaged, will cost a lot to replace.
 This will give you a leg up during the claims process.